rdiankov/openrave/docs/source/geometric_conventions.rst

 * Internal matrices are in column-order, row-major format.
 If this is confusing, check out this guide.
 This means affine matrix representation is using the standard math way.
 All matrices are serialized in column-major format, this is to make it simpler for Octave/Matlab to convert between matrices.
 Note that python expects row-major matrices, which require transposition when passed around the two interfaces.

 * Quaternions, the preferred way of representing rotations, are defined with the scalar value as the first component.
-For example [w x y z] or [cos sin*axis].
+For example [cos(angle/2), sin(angle/2)*axis].
+When accessing it through a Vector, Vector::x will correspond to the scalar component.

 * A pose is an affine transformation specified as a quaternion and translation.
 It serializes into 7 values, the first 4 being the quaternion.